Vriom-grafisk/Vriom-20th-Century-Cathode/README.md

 #### Atari 5200

 I try to stick to smaller CRTs in this collection, but there's no disguising the size of the RCA ColorTrak CTC-81 (1977).
 I don't feel bad about it, since the 5200 itself was ludicrously huge.
 Feels about right.
-The orignial TV was entirely covered in faux woodgrain, all of which has been replaced with vector based plastic surfaces.
+The original TV was entirely covered in faux woodgrain, all of which has been replaced with vector based plastic surfaces.

 <img width="2560" alt="Frogger (1983) (Parker Bros)-260614-003832" src="https://github.com/user-attachments/assets/bc7a7682-e09f-4d87-b482-dff0dfb54ff3" />